Kaitlin Webster-Zuber, Co-Founder

 As a composer, Kaitlin has studied privately under recognized composers Ian Krouse (UCLA), Derrick Skye (MSMU), and Juan Pablo Contreras.
 She has premiered numerous compositions with organizations including Salastina, Sunset ChamberFest, and Mount Saint Mary’s University, and also composes to short films and audio dramas.

-Kaitlin currently attends Mount Saint Mary's University, where she is pursuing a BA in Piano Performance under Hak Soon Swiatkowski.
-She also studies chamber music/piano duo work with Dr. Xiao Chen.
-Kaitlin’s solo and chamber music experiences inspired her to establish student outreach concerts, programs which combine Classical music with other artistic forms such as art and dance, as well as more intimate house concerts – all of which lead her to co-found Musical Traces with her sister Emily.
-Her passions include drawing, baking, and spending time with family and friends.
+Kaitlin is pursuing her BA in Piano Performance at Mount Saint Mary’s University.
+Her solo and chamber music experiences inspired her to establish outreach concerts, programs which combine Classical music with other artistic forms such as art and dance, as well as more intimate house concerts – all of which led her to co-found Musical Traces with her sister Emily.

 Emily Webster-Zuber, Co-Founder